 Meetings will be supported by the Clerk, or in her absence, by another member of staff.

-The Agenda and notice of the meeting will be notified at least 3 clear working days in advance, in accordance with paragraph 2 of Standing Orders.
+The Agenda and notice of the meeting will be notified at least 3 clear working days in advance, in accordance with section 3 of Standing Orders.

 If a Committee member is unable to attend the meeting they should, where possible, inform the Parish Council office no later than noon on the day of the meeting.